jakubvalenta/human-activities/README.rst

 Arch Linux
 ^^^^^^^^^^

-Download `human-activities-0.11.1-2-any.pkg.tar.xz`_ and install it using pacman.
+Build the package from provided `PKGBUILD`_ or download `human-activities-0.11.1-2-any.pkg.tar.xz`_ and install it with pacman.

 Usage
 -----